tlalexandre/HugoMarquisCoaching/README.md

 All websites articles are written by me with the aid of Hugo Marquis Instagram.

 ### Media
- -[Undraw](https://undraw.co/) was used to have some nice illustrations all over the website -[Unsplash](https://unsplash.com/) was used to have some photos for the news part of the website as well as the header of the home page.
+ - [Undraw](https://undraw.co/) was used to have some nice illustrations all over the website
+ - [Unsplash](https://unsplash.com/) was used to have some photos for the news part of the website as well as the header of the home page.

 ### Code

--Credit to Hugo Marquis , for letting me work on his project.
+- Credit to Hugo Marquis , for letting me work on his project.
--Credit to GitHub Copilot who helped me figure out the differents issues I encountered during the development of this project, and allowing me to do more than I expected.
+- Credit to GitHub Copilot who helped me figure out the differents issues I encountered during the development of this project, and allowing me to do more than I expected.
--Credit to my mentor Simen Daehlin who recommended me to use FullCalendar to display the calendar for the bookings.
+- Credit to my mentor Simen Daehlin who recommended me to use FullCalendar to display the calendar for the bookings.

 ### Acknowledgements